VIOLETBLEED/DMod/README.md

 + Added GUI blink mode, which only blinks GUI packets, and not movement - this can prevent some falsy bans.
 Packet list is in DMod.kt
 ```

+Please stop using /macrogui wrong, to do a GUI with a space in the title, either run without specifying a GUI parameter (next gui will be the title) or use an `_` for a space.

 ## Shoutout List
 - PopBob
 - DemarcusPeeked